victoroshi/CircleCI_sharing_files/README.md

 # CircleCI_sharing_files
-This is a demo of how to share files within jobs using attach workspace
+This is a demo of how to share information between Jobs using attach workspace.